 Everyone has different phases and priorities in their lives.
-Food and Fashion were mines when I started my blogging career back in 2016.
-For the fact, I’m still not interested in sharing the details on food as I only enjoy it while eating and not taking pictures or sharing every masala taste or minute details on it.
+Food and Fashion were mine when I started my blogging career back in 2016.
+For the fact, I’m still not interested in sharing the details on food and its masala.
+It basically spoils the fun and essence of food for me.

 So, I knew it had to be fashion.
 I loved talking about it and working on my knowledge and skills regarding the subject.
 On the other hand, travel was always on my mind but it was more like going to an exotic location to dress up nicely and enjoy.
 Everything has remained the same but the intention to travel has completely flipped over the years.
 Today when I go to a certain place, I want to go a little deeper.
 I want to be a part of them, I want them to feel how proud and fortunate I feel to have experienced their traditions, stories, their company.
 Maybe the maturity has come with the age or its just the aftermath of the great experiences that I’ve had while traveling.

 One such was my recent trip to Kerala, which has been one of the most awaited destinations to check off my travel list.
 I’ve been interested to visit the place almost all my life so I knew there was no way I was settling down for lesser than a week.
 The flight from Delhi takes about 2 hours 45 minutes to reach Cochin Airport.
 The plan was to cover the mountains first and then head to the beaches.
 To go by the plan, Munnar was the first stop which is about 3 to 4 hours away from Cochin International Airport by a cab.
 Buses are available at a much cheaper rate but honestly, with the amount of luggage that I had, it was nearly impossible for me to even think about it.
 The local cab generally takes 3000 INR but I got a better deal for 1900 INR through MakeMyTrip while booking the hotels.